kvitajin/knihomol/README.md

-# Generátor Náhodných Cest -> GeNaCe -> Genace (GNC)
+# Knihomol

-a very simple generator of ranomd number in a given range.
-To be fair, it's basically just an offline ServiceWorker demo.
+a very simple list of owned books and book wishlist.